 Place the olive oil in a 12-inch heavy skillet over medium heat.
 When hot, add the leeks, cauliflower, swiss chard stems (you will add the leaves later), and 1/2 teaspoon of salt, and sauté for 4 minutes.
 Add the serrano pepper and cook for another 5 minutes until the cauliflower is al dente.
 Add the tomatoes, the remaining 1/2 teaspoon of salt, black pepper, and cumin, and bring to a simmer.
 When simmering, scatter the chard leaves over the top of the mixture, then cover, turn heat to medium-low, and simmer for 2 minutes.
 Remove lid, toss to combine, then cover again for 2 minutes.
 Stir again to combine, and check to see if the chard is tender and wilted.
 If it is not, cover for another 2 minutes.
 When the chard is tender, make 6 indentations in the vegetables evenly spaced around the pan, and crack an egg into each one.
-Cover, turn heat to low, and simmer for 10 minutes until whites are set and yolks are a little runny.
+Cover, turn heat to low, and simmer for 4 to 5 minutes until whites are set and yolks are a little runny.

 While eggs are cooking, make the lime Greek yogurt and toast the pine nuts.
 Combine the yogurt, lime juice, and salt in a bowl.
 Whisk until smooth and creamy, then set aside.
 In a small dry skillet over medium heat, cook the pine nuts, stirring often, until they are deeply toasted and fragrant, about 5 minutes.

 When eggs are ready, serve shakshuka topped with a sprinkle of toasted pine nuts and lime yogurt on the side.
 Enjoy!